BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 # Run game across multiple nodes

-Now it's time to run our game.
+Now it is time to run our game.
 The full [source code can be found here](https://github.com/BeyondScheme/elixir-game_of_life).

 Let's run first node where the `GameOfLife.BoardServer` will be running.